 The best road bikes for under £1,000

-With a wide gear range and performance level Tiagra groupset, the Vitus Razor is a fantastic workhorse, either as a training bike, weekend roller, or climbing power builder.
+With a wide gear range and performance level Sora groupset, the Felt VR50 is the perfect option for all adventures.
 Stuffed with features, and exceptional finishing kit and components, this is a great choice for those looking immediate bang from the proverbial buck.

 The best adventure bikes for under £1,000

 Alternatively, If you’re looking for a more casual road bike that's capable of handling roads, trails, parkland or gravel, then an adventure bike could be the option for you.

 The Vitus Substance has a go-anywhere attitude with a wide tyre clearance allowing you to go as huge as you like.
 Immensely versatile, offering a great balance between a quality frame and great components with its Sora groupset, this is a versatile bike that can handle any challenge.

 The attraction of the Felt Broam is its incredible frame that will see you through all your adventure rides for years to come.
 Its Superlite custom-butted aluminium geometry is perfect for the aggressive road and adventure cyclist looking for responsiveness, agility, and robustness, dedicated to adventure with room to be upgraded and customised in line with the rider's skill and preference.